 Looking to buy a home?
 Let me count the ways!
-Primary residence, second home, rental property, condo, town home, low down payment, self employed, commission income, and the list goes on.
+A primary residence, second home, rental property, condo, townhome, low down payment, self-employed, commission income, and the list goes on.
 A conventional loan offers solutions to each of these and more.
-Basically, conventional loans are loans which conform to Fannie Mae and Freddie Mac guidelines.
-Plus, they are not backed by a government program such as VA, FHA, or USDA.
+Basically, conventional loans are loans that conform to Fannie Mae and Freddie Mac guidelines.
+They are not backed by a government program such as VA, FHA, or USDA.

 Conventional Loan Limits

-Keep in mind that the loan limits varies by county and these amounts are the baseline.
+Keep in mind, the loan limits vary by county and these amounts are the baseline.
 In each state, there are higher priced counties with higher conventional loan limits.

 Low Down Payment Conventional Loan Options

 Not all low down payment conventional loans are 3% down.
-Even buying a vacation or second home is possible with 10% down.
-Actually, conventional loans are the only option for buying a second home or investment property.
-FHA, VA, and USDA are solely for primary residences.
-Even buying a rental property, 20% down is available.
-That’s not low, but it is still good for investment property.
+Vacation homes or second homes can also be purchased with a down payment of as low as 10%.
+Conventional loans are the only option for buying a second home or investment property.
+While, FHA, VA, and USDA loans are solely for primary residences.

 Who Pays Closing Costs on a Conventional Loan?

-The maximum seller paid closing costs depend on the down payment amount and type of occupancy.
+The maximum seller paid closing costs will depend on the down payment amount and type of occupancy.